The owner’s manual of the GM EV1 shows just how advanced it was.

 Keyless entry and push-button start

-Manufacturers have been moving away from using key or even keys to open and start cars for years.
-The GM EV1 attempted to do the same with 90’s-era technology.
+Manufacturers have been moving away from using keys to open and start cars for years.
+The GM EV1 attempted to do the same with 1990s-era technology.
 The car featured a numeric keypad outside the door and near the push-button start inside.
 In order to enter and start the car, you needed to enter your code correctly.

-This likely felt far more futuristic than using metal keys of the era, but it seems quaint in comparison to the way that Tesla has approached removing keys from the equation.
-By detecting either the key fob (Model S, Model X) or your phone (Model 3), Tesla vehicles will unlock themselves as you approach and start on their own when you place your foot on the brake pedal.
+This likely felt far more futuristic than using the standard metal keys of the era, but it seems quaint in comparison to the way that Tesla has approached removing keys from the equation entirely.
+By detecting either the key fob (Model S, Model X), your phone (all models) or key card (Model 3, Model Y), Tesla vehicles will unlock themselves as you approach and start on their own when you place your foot on the brake pedal.

 Pedestrian Alert Horn

 One of the best parts of driving an electric vehicle is the quiet operation.
 For pedestrians, on the other hand, the chatter of an internal combustion engine is a warning signal of an approaching car.
 The EV1 gave drivers a tool to help alert pedestrians of the car’s presence: a courtesy alert horn that’s not as harsh or loud as a normal horn.
 It was activated by flashing your brights while traveling under 25 miles per hour.

 The first-generation Chevy Volt featured a similar horn, though it was activated by a button on the turn signal stalk.
 New pedestrian-safety regulations are beginning to require EVs emit a constant noise while traveling at low speeds, eliminating the need of a secondary horn.